-India redraws political map on Kashmir, raising tensions
+Redrawn map may set off more change in Indian-ruled Kashmir

 Parliament has approved a proposal by the Hindu nationalist-led government that strips statehood from Jammu and Kashmir, its only Muslim-majority state, splitting the region into two union territories after revoking its special rights under India’s Constitution.

-Although India has redrawn its map many times since gaining independence from the British in 1947, the decision is likely to raise tensions in the already-volatile Himalayan region between India and Pakistan.
-Both nuclear-armed countries claim the territory, and India’s action will further entrench the idea of Hindu majority rule espoused by Prime Minister Narendra Modi’s Bharatiya Janata Party.
+Although India has redrawn its map many times since gaining independence from the British in 1947, the decision is likely to raise tensions in the already-volatile Himalayan region.
+India and Pakistan both claim the territory in full and administer portions of it.
+India’s action will further entrench the idea of Hindu-majority rule espoused by Prime Minister Narendra Modi’s Bharatiya Janata Party.

-The move takes from the region and its people some political autonomy and hereditary rights by revoking Article 370 of India’s Constitution.
+The legislation was introduced alongside a presidential order that takes from the region and its people some political autonomy and hereditary rights by revoking Article 370 of India’s Constitution.

-The lawmakers’ decision will also lift a ban on property purchases by nonresidents of Kashmir, opening the way for Indians outside the territory to invest and settle there.
-That is something the local Muslim population has long feared will change its demography, culture and way of life.
+The changes will also lift a ban on property purchases by nonresidents of Kashmir, opening the way for Indians outside the territory to invest and settle there.
+The local Muslim population has long feared such measures would change Kashmir’s demography, culture and way of life.

-India’s move came as an indefinite security lockdown kept most of the region’s 7 million people in their homes and in the dark about the changes.
+An indefinite security lockdown has kept most of the region’s 7 million people in their homes and in the dark about the changes.

-Kashmir is divided between India and Pakistan and both claim the region in its entirety.
-Two of the three wars they have fought since independence were over Kashmir.

 Erasing the autonomy of the region will inflame the sentiments of most Kashmiris who demand that the territory be united either under Pakistani rule or as an independent country.
+Two of the three wars India and Pakistan have found since independence were over Kashmir.

 More than half a million Indian soldiers are stationed in Kashmir to counter a rebellion that seeks to secede from India, and there are near-daily demonstrations against Indian control.
 About 70,000 people have been killed in the uprising and the ensuing crackdown since 1989.

-Home Minister Amit Shah also introduced a bill which downgrades Jammu and Kashmir from a state to a union territory with an elected legislature.
+The legislation introduced by Home Minister Amit Shah downgrades Jammu and Kashmir from a state to a union territory with an elected legislature.
 It also carves out the region of Ladakh as a separate union territory, ruled directly by the central government without a legislature of its own.
-The bill was passed Tuesday by Parliament.

 The bill has been applauded by India’s Hindu nationalist parties, which have been seeking to fully integrate Kashmir since the country’s partition into India and Pakistan in 1947.
 The Modi government’s ideological mentor, the right-wing Rashtriya Swayamsevak Sangh organization, praised the decision, describing it as “brave” and “necessary” for the national interest.